Training a Blind Dog: Basic Commands

 secure as possible.

-If possible, make a nice clear area that you can use
+Remove any objects that your dog could trip over.
+If possible, make a nice clear area that you can use for training without worrying about having to maneuver your way around.

-- The SLOW command.
-Use this command when your
+- The SLOW command: Use this command when your

 dog is about to bump into something.
 Start by putting